Transform plain placemats into stylish coordinating buffalo plaid placemat designs with this easy DIY tutorial using stencils!

 Some added blankets were brought out to the pallet wood sofa to help keep things outdoor cozy.

-The placemats ended up being everything I hoped they would be.
-They are fun to look at, go with everything and do wipe off so nicely thanks to the Tough Coat.
-THRILLED.
+The coordinating Buffalo Check and Plaid placemats ended up being everything I hoped they would be.
+They have a cozy vibe that goes with everything and wipe off so nicely thanks to the Tough Coat protection.
+I am thrilled!

 It’s like setting the table with a piece of wipeable cozy fabric!

-The fun thing about working with plaids is how they can intergrade desired colours.
-What colours would you use?
+The fun thing about working with plaids is how they can integrate desired colours.
+What colours would you use to stencil your placemats?

 Now… if only the weather would continue to hold through Christmas. *sob* I love this spot so much.